174: No Such Thing As A Manta Ray

 it's time for fact number three, and that is Andy.
 My fact is that there is no such thing as a manta ray.

 Okay, so just to clarify what a manta ray is before I blow your minds.
-It's a type of fish
+It's a type of fish.

-of which there is no such thing.
+It's a type of fish.
+Of which there is no such thing.

 Yes.
-And this is another thing, which is already part of a no-such thing thing, which is also a no-such thing.
+And this is another thing, which is already part of a no-such-thing thing, which is also a no-such thing.

 Exactly.
 Yes.